 - Marketing File Folder Structure Templates: Ready-made set of file folders to organize your assets.

+What is Marketing Asset Management?Still unsure what “marketing asset management” really means?
 The fancy definition of marketing asset management is the process of storing and organizing the assets used by your marketing team, such as:

 - Image templates